-The more stale entries that exist in an IMCU, the slower the IMCU scan becomes.
+As the number of stale entries in an IMCU increases, the speed of the IMCU scan decreases.

 Performance decreases because the database must fetch the modified rows from the buffer cache or disk, rather than from the IM column store.
 For this reason, Oracle Database repopulates an IMCU when the number of stale entries in an IMCU reaches an internal staleness threshold.

-The database determines the threshold using heuristics that take into account the frequency of IMCU access and the number of stale rows.
+The database determines the threshold using heuristics that consider the frequency of IMCU access and the number of stale rows.
 Repopulation is more frequent for IMCUs that are accessed frequently or have a higher percentage of stale rows.